lp-wan/SCHC-NBIoT/draft-minaburo-lpwan-schc-nbiot-hc.md

 {: #Fig-Archi title='3GPP network architecture'}

 The NB-IoT architecture reuses the one from 3GPP LTE with some optimizations and simplifications.
-It has a more complex configuration than the one design for the LPWAN Architecture explained in the {{RFC8724}}.
+As {{Figure-Archi}} shows, it has a more complex configuration than the one described for the LPWAN Architecture in the RFC8724.

-The NBIoT architecture can send data by different paths with different characteristics as for example, bandwidths from hundreds of bytes to thousands of bytes.
-{{Fig-Archi}} shows this architecture where the NGW called CSGN (CIoT Serving Gateway Node) optimizes co-locating entities in different paths.
+The NBIoT architecture can send data by different paths, each path with different characteristics such as bandwidths from hundreds of bytes to thousands of bytes. {{Figure-Archi}} shows this architecture where the Network Gateway (NGW) called  CIoT Serving Gateway Node (CSGN) optimizes co-locating entities in different paths.
-For example, a service sending from the NGW-MME (Mobility Management Entity) crossing the NGW-SGW (Serving Gateway) and NGW-PGW (Packet Data Node Gateway)will not get more than one thousand bytes of bandwidth.
+For example, a service sending from the NGW-Mobility Management Entity (MME) crossing the NGW-Serving Gateway (SGW) and NGW-Packet Data Node Gateway (PGW) will not get more than one thousand bytes of bandwidth.

 <!-- The NGW-CSGN also supports at least some of the following CIoT EPS Optimizations: